How to Design Sheet Metal Parts for Manufacturability

 Design for Manufacturability Considerations

-All too often sheet metal components spend more time than necessary going through revisions and change orders.
-To avoid overlooking the manufacturability of sheet metal components in the early stages of product development there are several design considerations that may improve the outcome.
-The following is a list of some of these considerations to design sheet metal parts for manufacturability
+All too often, sheet metal components spend more time than necessary going through revisions and change orders.
+Several design considerations may improve the outcome.
+The following is a list of some of these considerations to design sheet metal parts for manufacturability.

 ● Including bend relief will decrease the chances of the metal tearing went bent.